 What are the check in times?

-Please arrive between 12 noon and 4pm on your first night.
+Please arrive between 12 and 4pm on your first night.
 You will need to arrange your exact arrival time with our team so that we can meet you at the gate, community house or other agreed place.
 If you are going to arrive outside the normal check in hours, you'll need to arrange this with us at least 7 days in advance.
 Running late?
 We'd appreciate a call (tel 07 868 5340) to let us know.